-If YES, for what reason: The event organiser will be going through procurement processes to secure security services, and the community stewarding programme, for three-year contracts.
+If YES, for what reason: The event organiser will be going through procurement processes to secure security services, and the community stewarding programme.
 Disclosure of the available funding before this process is complete could impact on ensuring best value.

-Until what date: 31 October 2023
+Until what date: 31 August 2024